wouterbles/tennet-afrr-archive/README.md

 - `capacity_threshold` (int)
 - `price_down` (float)
 - `price_up` (float)
-- `snapshot_timestamp` (timestamp): timestamp of snapshot (not rounded to nearest half hour)
+- `snapshot_timestamp` (timestamp): timestamp of snapshot (not rounded to nearest quarter hour)
 - `minutes_to_delivery` (int): minutes to the start of the ISP (delivery)

-    This value is rounded to the nearest half hour if within the tolerance (10 minutes).
+    This value is rounded to the nearest quarter hour if within the tolerance (5 minutes).
 Can be useful for data analysis purposes.

 ## Acknowledgements